Day 1: Quito, Ecuador / Otavalo

 and frigates.
 Here, we snorkel above the sunken craters that are colonized by a brilliant array of corals and colorful fish.
 Sharks, rays, sea turtles, hammerhead sharks and sea lions are also common visitors.

 Floreana's rich cultural history is filled with intrigue, including tales of pirates who once hid out here.
 At Post Office Bay, we learn of one relic of this colorful past, the "Post Office Barrel."
 Established by British whalers in 1793, it's still a means for travelers to leave mail for personal delivery via visitors passing through.
-After a short snorkel looking for sea turtles and a walk to a lava tube, we visit Baroness Lookout Point, a basaltic tuff formation located north of the island in La Olla Bay that offers panoramic views of the forest and coastline.
+Here we can also enjoy a short snorkel right from the beach in search of for sea turtles, rays and possibly penguins.

 Day 6: Santa Cruz—Puerto Ayora / Natural Habitat's Tortoise Camp